Fun and Engaging Plant Life Cycle Activities for Kids

 As the story progresses, delve into the experiences of the seed – the thrill of germination, the emergence of the first green shoots, and its journey towards becoming a full-grown plant.

-For added engagement, use the props or puppets to visualize each stage.
+For added engagement, use the props or puppets to visualise each stage.
 Encourage kids to join in and retell parts of the story in their own words.

 15. Edible Plant Life Cycle